 - Some pillows

-- Some lubrication (try organic virgin coconut oil, or a water-based lubricant)
+- Some lubrication (see our suggestion below, else try organic extra virgin coconut oil, or a water-based lubricant)

 - If you’re doing the massage yourself, you will need a mirror so you can see what you’re doing

 BellyBelly recommends perineal massage with award winning Weleda Perineum Massage oil, which contains almond oil and wheat germ oil (which is rich in Vitamin E).
 It was developed by pharmacists and experienced midwives to help increase the elasticity of and blood flow to the perineum.

 Step 1: Find a quiet, private place to lie down.
 Use the pillows to support your back so that you are in a semi-upright position.
 You may like to turn off the lights, and play some calming music to help you feel relaxed.

 Step 2: Apply oil or lubricant to your fingers, thumbs and perineum.
 The lubrication should prevent discomfort.

 Step 3: Next, insert two fingers around 3-4cm deep into your vagina.
 Gently, but firmly, apply pressure towards your anus.
 At the same time, gently pull your two fingers apart so that your perineum is being stretched both downwards and outwards.
 Keep applying pressure until you feel a slight tingling sensation, this is your perineum being gently stretched.
 This should not hurt, and you should not notice any burning.

 Step 4: Imagine that your vaginal opening is a clock face.
 Next, pull your two fingers down to 6, then stretch them outwards and upwards towards 3, applying pressure.
 Repeat this 20 or 30 times, then move to the other side and repeat the same motion 20 or 30 times from 6 to 9.

 Step 5: Stretch the perineum externally.
 Place two or three fingers from each hand in the centre of your perineum, and stretch the skin outwards towards your thighs.